Gabriella439/post-rfc/sotu.md

 **Rating:** Immature

+The best supported editors at the moment appear to be:

+* Emacs/Spacemacs (via `haskell-mode`)
+* Vim (via `haskell-vim-now`)
+* Atom (via `ide-haskell`)

 I am not the best person to review this area since I do not use an IDE myself.
 I'm basing this "Immature" rating purely on what I have heard from others.

-The impression I get is that the biggest pain point is that Haskell IDEs, IDE plugins, and low-level IDE tools keep breaking with every new GHC release.
+The impression I get is that the biggest pain point is that Haskell IDEs, IDE plugins, and low-level IDE tools keep breaking.
+The above three editors are the ones that have historically had the fewest setup issues.

 Most of the Haskell early adopters have been `vi`/`vim` or `emacs` users so those editors have gotten the most love.
-Support for more traditional IDEs has improved recently with Haskell plugins for IntelliJ and Eclipse and also the Haskell-native `leksah` IDE.
+Support for more traditional IDEs has improved recently with Haskell plugins for Atom, IntelliJ and Eclipse and also the Haskell-native `leksah` IDE.

 FPComplete has also released a web IDE for Haskell programming that is also worth checking out which is reasonably polished but cannot be used offline.